 The Rev. Wilfredo Benitez is a priest, photographer, poet, activist, and Spiritual Director, who originally hails from the Bronx, N.Y.
 He currently serves as provisional priest in charge at St John's Episcopal Church in Stamford, Connecticut.
 He has a Bachelor of Arts Degree from La Universidad Inter-Americana de Puerto Rico, a Master of Science in Education Degree from the Bank Street College of Education, N.Y. with a Concentration in Counseling; and a Master of Divinity Degree from the General Theological Seminary, N.Y.
 Most recently he completed a two-year training program in Spiritual Direction with the Haden Institute, and he has contributed some of his writing to the Spiritual Directors International blog.
 Examples of his writing and photography can be read here and here.
 He’s had numerous photography exhibitions, and his photographs have been published journals such as "Reflections" (Yale Divinity School) and" Image: Art • Faith • Mystery."

 Teresa Pietsch is a professional photographer in Santa Barbara, California.
 She has worked in this role for 36 years.
 She is a graduate of The Academy for Spiritual Formation and Brooks Institute of Photography.
-She has served as a children and family ministries coordinator at Trinity Episcopal Church in Santa Barbara.
+She serves as a small group leader at Santa Barbara's Trinity Episcopal Church, organizing the following programs: "Soul of Aging," "Contemplative Photography," and 2 groups involved in providing food for those in transition.
 She lives with her partner, Carrie Hamilton, a spiritual director and medical professional.
 You can see some of Teresa's contemplative photography on her Instagram page.

 Prof. Howard Zehr divides his attention between justice and photography – and is happiest when the two interests converge.
 Known as a pioneer in restorative justice, he lectures and consults internationally and has published numerous books and articles, including The Little Book of Contemplative Photography.
 He has worked professionally as a photographer and photojournalist, both in the North America and internationally.
 His current involvements are primarily in documentary, portrait and landscape photography.
 Since 1996 he has been Professor of Restorative Justice at the Center for Justice & Peacebuilding, Eastern Mennonite University, Harrisonburg, Virginia.
 Zehr actively mentors other leaders in the field.
 More than 1,000 people have taken Zehr-taught courses and intensive workshops in restorative justice, many of whom lead their own restorative justice-focused organizations.
 Zehr was an early advocate of making the needs of victims central to the practice of restorative justice.
 A core theme in his work is respect for the dignity of all peoples.
 More information here.